-When it comes to decorating for the holidays, there’s no better piece of decor than live greenery.
+When it comes to decorating for the holidays, there’s no better piece of holiday décor than live greenery.
 Holly, balsam fir, cedar, pine—these swoon-worthy staples have been a part of winter holiday decorating for hundreds of years.
-In fact, incorporating fresh greenery into your holiday home is one of the oldest traditions for the season, dating back to the first Christmas trees of 16th-century Germany.
+In fact, incorporating fresh Christmas greenery into your holiday home is one of the oldest traditions for the season, dating back to the first live Christmas trees of 16th-century Germany.

-Sure, it’s easy to grab an artificial garland for your mantle, but incorporating live greenery into your decor this season will give your home that extra special touch.
-Read on for total inspiration on how to decorate with live greenery for the holidays—and don’t forget the mistletoe!
+Sure, it’s easy to grab a faux garland for your mantle, but incorporating real greenery into your Christmas decor this season will give your home that extra special touch.
+Read on for total inspiration on how to decorate with fresh greenery for the holidays—and don’t forget the mistletoe!

 Christmas wreaths are also connected with the pagan holiday of Yule.
 This marks the winter solstice, which was celebrated by ancient Germanic and Scandinavian peoples.